 - When you upgrade from Release 1.0 to Release 4.1, you must first program the features listed in Table 7, then you must program the features listed in Table 8, then the features listed in Table 9, then the features listed in Table 10, then the features listed in Table 11, then the features listed in Table 12. - Table 13.
-Lists the features added with Release 4.2 of the communications system. - When you upgrade from Release 4.1 to Release 4.2, you must program the features listed in Table 13. - When you upgrade from Release 4.0 to Release 4.2, you must program the features listed in Table 12, then the features listed in Table 13, then the features listed in Table 14. - When you upgrade from Release 3.1 to Release 4.2, you must program the features listed in Table 11, then the features listed in Table 12, then the features listed in Table 13. - When you upgrade from Release 3.0 to Release 4.2, you must program the features listed in Table 10, then the features listed in Table 11, then the features listed in Table 12, then the features listed in Table 13. - When you upgrade from Release 2.0 or 2.1 to Release 4.2, you must program the features listed in Table 9, then the features listed in Table 10, then the features listed in Table 11, then the features listed in Table 11, then the features listed in Table 11. - When you upgrade from Release 1.1 to Release 4.2, you must program the features listed in Table 8, then the features listed in Table 10, then the features listed in Table 11, then the features listed in Table 12, then the features listed in Table 11, then the features listed in Table 11.
+Lists the features added with Release 4.2 of the communications system. - When you upgrade from Release 4.1 to Release 4.2, you must program the features listed in Table 13. - When you upgrade from Release 4.0 to Release 4.2, you must program the features listed in Table 12, then the features listed in Table 13, then the features listed in Table 14. - When you upgrade from Release 3.1 to Release 4.2, you must program the features listed in Table 11, then the features listed in Table 12, then the features listed in Table 13. - When you upgrade from Release 3.0 to Release 4.2, you must program the features listed in Table 10, then the features listed in Table 11, then the features listed in Table 12, then the features listed in Table 13. - When you upgrade from Release 2.0 or 2.1 to Release 4.2, you must program the features listed in Table 9, then the features listed in Table 10, then the features listed in Table 11, then the features listed in Table 12, then the features listed in Table 13. - When you upgrade from Release 1.1 to Release 4.2, you must program the features listed in Table 8, then the features listed in Table 9, then the features listed in Table 10, then the features listed in Table 11, then the features listed in Table 12, then the features listed in Table 13. - When you upgrade from Release 1.0 to Release 4.2, you must first program the features listed in Table 7, then you must program the features listed in Table 8, then the features listed in Table 9, then the features listed in Table 10, then the features listed in Table 11, then the features listed in Table 12, then the features listed in Table 13.